Maya Deren: Legacy

-Deren was a muse and inspiration to such up-and-coming avant-garde filmmakers as Curtis Harrington, Stan Brakhage, and Kenneth Anger, who emulated her independent, entrepreneurial spirit.
+Deren was an inspiration to such up-and-coming avant-garde filmmakers as Curtis Harrington, Stan Brakhage, and Kenneth Anger, who emulated her independent, entrepreneurial spirit.
 Her influence can also be seen in films by Carolee Schneemann, Barbara Hammer, and Su Friedrich.
 In his review for renowned experimental filmmaker David Lynch's Inland Empire, writer Jim Emerson compares the work to Meshes of the Afternoon, apparently a favorite of Lynch's.

 Deren was a key figure in the creation of a New American Cinema, highlighting personal, experimental, underground film.
 In 1986, the American Film Institute created the Maya Deren Award to honor independent filmmakers.

 The Legend of Maya Deren, Vol. 1 Part 2 consists of hundreds of documents, interviews, oral histories, letters, and autobiographical memoirs.

 Works about Deren and her works have been produced in various media: